By Ethan Maurice | August 15, 2017

 - What you read makes all the difference.
 I read classics that are as relevant now as they were ages ago; biographies of great human beings; books that teach us how to live; novels written with intent beyond entertainment.
 The idea is to accumulate a wide scope of wisdom.

 - I'm looking for actionable knowledge, ideas, concepts...
 Anything I'd like to reference again in the future.
-Such passages usually jump out at me, beckoning to be circled.
-You can include whatever you want in your Commonplace Book, just understand the goal here is not collect facts and become a master of trivia.
+Such passages usually jump out at me, beckoning to be asterisked.
+You can include whatever you want in your Commonplace Book, just understand the goal here is not collect facts or become a master of trivia.

 - The average book generates about 20 index cards for me, though, the amount varies widely.
 The most index cards I've ever written from a single book: 46.
 The least: 1.

-- Books aren't the only source you can include in your Commonplace Book.
+- Books aren't the only source to include in your Commonplace Book.
 You can pull lines from movies, songs, podcasts, or anything else.
 One of my favorite index cards is the chorus from a John Mayer song called Walt Grace's Submarine Test, January 1967:

 “Cause when you're done with this world, you know the next is up to you.”